 |

-The exchange sort is very similar to
+The exchange sort is similar to

 its cousin, the bubble sort, in that it compares elements of the array and swaps those that are not in their proper positions.

 (Some people refer to the "exchange sort" as a "bubble sort".)
-The difference between the two algorithms is the manner in which they compare the elements.
+The difference between these two

 The exchange sort compares the first element with each following element of the array, making any necessary swaps.